History of the Anaheim Ducks: 2004–present: The Samueli Era

 The 2005–06 season saw the Ducks trade away big-name players with big contracts, including Petr Sykora and Sergei Fedorov, in favor of younger players, such as former first round picks Ryan Getzlaf, Corey Perry and Joffrey Lupul, as well college free agent signing Chris Kunitz.
 However, the Ducks had a rough start to the season, but the plan was ultimately successful.
 The Ducks became one of the best teams in the NHL down the stretch and earned the sixth seed in the West and playoff matchup with the Calgary Flames.
 In an interesting playoff where the bottom four seeds all eliminated the top four seeds, the Ducks defeated the heavily favored Flames in seven games.
 The Mighty Ducks shut-out the Flames 3–0 in Game 7 in Calgary.
 In the second round, the Ducks then swept the Colorado Avalanche, riding the outstanding play of backup goaltender Ilya Bryzgalov.
 (Bryzgalov had previously taken over for Giguere during the first round due to an injury to the Mighty Ducks' starting goaltender, and went on to break Giguere's 2003 shutout streak.)
 The Mighty Ducks had home ice advantage in their second Western Conference Final against the equally surprising eighth-seeded Edmonton Oilers.
 However, the Mighty Ducks dropped the first three games of the series, won Game 4 but then lost the series in Game 5 at home.
 Selanne won the Bill Masterton Memorial Trophy at the end of the season for his dedication to the sport of hockey.

 On January 26, 2006, the team announced, effective with the 2006–07 season, a name change to the Anaheim Ducks.
 This included logo and team color changes which were unveiled at a ceremony five months later.
-Many Ducks fans successfully petitioned the Samuelis to keep Wildwing as the current mascot because of the team's recent success and as a link to the past.
+Many Ducks fans successfully petitioned the Samuelis to keep Wild Wing as the current mascot because of the team's recent success and as a link to the past.
 Along with the new name, their home ice (the Arrowhead Pond of Anaheim) was renamed Honda Center, as Arrowhead Water's naming rights had expired.